Neck Pain Causes, Types, Symptoms, Diagnosis, and Treatment

 - Physical injury or compression – Whiplash (damage to the neck often from motor vehicle accidents where the head and neck and rapidly moved forward and backward) is a common neck pain source.
 Spinal compression (via herniated spinal discs) is also a common injury that causes neck pain.

 - Arthritis – Osteoarthritis is a degenerative disease that occurs with age.
-It causes damage and loss of range of motion in joints, resulting in pain.
+It causes damage and loss of range of motion in joints, resulting in neck pain.
 Other forms of arthritis, such as rheumatoid arthritis and psoriatic arthritis also cause inflammation and joint pain.

 - Other medical conditions – Conditions such as spinal fracture, infections, and neurological diseases can cause neck pain.